droglenc/NCMTH107/modules/Why_Statistics_is_Important/HW.md

 1. What is one of the individuals sampled in this scenario? [*Hint: Think about what the variable is and make sure that it makes sense to record that variable about your individual.*]
 1. Do you think it is reasonable to count the number of frogs on every lake in northern Wisconsin at the same time (say, in the same week)?
 Why or why not?
-1. Hypothetical visual and call counts for every lake in northern Wisconsin (i.e., the population) are recorded in the `Frogs` data.frame in the `NCStats` package (make sure you have loaded the `NCStats` package with `library(NCStats)`.
-The visual and call counts for a random sample of 10 lakes can be taken from this population by running `srsdf(Frogs,n=10)` in RStudio.
-Copy the output returned from this code into your report document.
+1. Hypothetical visual and call counts for every lake in northern Wisconsin (i.e., the population) are recorded in the `Frogs` data.frame (make sure you have run `library(NCStats)`.
+The visual and call counts for a random sample of 10 lakes may be taken from this population by running `srsdf(Frogs,n=10)` in RStudio.
+Paste the output returned from this function into your report document.
-1. Compare the **visual** count of frogs recorded on the first two lakes.
-What do you observe?
+1. How do the **visual** counts of frogs recorded from the first three lakes in your sample compare?
 This is an example of what type of variability?
 1. Compute the average **visual** count of frogs in all lakes in your sample.
 Show your work! [*You may leave space in your document and hand write your work before handing it in*]
-1. Extract another sample of 10 lakes (run the `srsdf()` line from above again).
-Copy and paste the results into your report document.
+1. Extract another sample of 10 lakes (run `srsdf(Frogs,n=10)` again).
+Paste the results into your report document.
 1. Compute the average **visual** count of frogs in all lakes in your second sample.
 Show your work!
-1. How do the two average **visual** count of frogs in your two samples compare?
+1. How do the average **visual** count of frogs in your two samples compare?
 This is an example of what type of variability?
-1. I happen to know that the average **visual** count of frogs on all lakes in northern Wisconsin (the population) is 225.
+1. Suppose that the average **visual** counts of frogs on all lakes in northern Wisconsin (the population) is 225.
 Was the average visual counts from both of your samples equal to this population value?
 Were you surprised?
 Why or why not?

 ----